Baltimore, Chesapeake and Atlantic Railway: Baltimore, Chesapeake and Atlantic Railway Company (1894–1928)

-The reorganized company, the Baltimore Chesapeake and Atlantic railroad (BC&A), was incorporated on August 30, 1894, with its principal office in Salisbury, Maryland.
-That same year, the railroad also acquired several steamboat companies; namely the Maryland, Choptank and Eastern Shore Steamboat Companies, all of Baltimore, Md. for $1.7 million in waterline property, wharves and equipment.
-In 1902, the Pennsylvania Railroad became the majority stockholder but the BC&A still operated under its organization.

-As of 1915, the railroad consisted of a single-track, standard-gage railroad, with distance of about 87 miles, with a branch line about 0.5 mile long extending from Salisbury to Fulton, Md., making a total of 87.252 miles.
+As of 1915, the railroad consisted of a single-track, standard-gauge railroad, covering a distance of about 87 miles, with a branch line about 0.5 mile long extending from Salisbury to Fulton, Maryland, making a total of 87.252 miles.
 It also owned 15.582 miles of yard and side tracks.
 The new, combined operations of the BC&A in railroad and waterlines had been profitable with $0.5 million in profit on a total investment of $4.325 million with a total revenue of $17.8 million for the period of 1894 – 1915 and controlled by the Pennsylvania railroad as majority stockholder.
 Dividends were paid on $1.5 million par value of 5 per cent cumulative preferred stock but none were paid on the common stock of $1.0 million and none paid on the preferred stock after 1912.

 By 1921, the railroad had turned unprofitable due in part to private autos and trucks to the point where in March, 1922, it stopped making payments on its first mortgage.
-In 1921, the Pennsylvania railroad had to provide financial assistance in order for BC&A to make payments due under its first mortgage.
+In 1921, the Pennsylvania Railroad had to provide financial assistance in order for BC&A to make payments due under its first mortgage.
 This continued intermittently until 1926 when the Pennsylvania announced it was unwilling to continue this assistance.
 The following year, the trustee for the first mortgage, Chatham National Bank & Trust Co. of NY filed for foreclosure.
 The railroad was sold on March 29, 1928, to Charles Carter, representing Pennsylvania railroad interests and reorganized as the Baltimore and Eastern railroad, entirely owned by the Pennsylvania Railroad.